 Bakuchiol for anti-aging

 So far, we’ve mostly seen bakuchiol as a star ingredient in anti-aging serums and creams, particularly in products more targeted to sensitive skin.
-Spanish brand Sesderma uses bakuchiol as a retinol alternative in the Samay range, and Lierac uses it in the Cica-Filler line of products, for example.
+Spanish brand Sesderma uses bakuchiol as a retinol alternative in the Samay range, and Nivea uses it in the Nivea Cellular Expert Lift 3 Areas Bakuchiol Serum serum, for example.
 Even uber-popular beauty brand Revolution has come out with a small but mighty collection of bakuchiol-based anti-aging products.

 Bakuchiol for acne-prone skin